phoenix-chronobiology/library/README.md

 * Publications and research materials written by members of the project.
 * Reference materials used by the project.

+This repository is built as a subproject/subcomponent of [The&nbsp;Phoenix&nbsp;Chronobiology&nbsp;Projects](https://phoenix-chronobiology.github.io/) site.

 ### Static site generator

 **MkDocs** is a static site generator that is geared toward building project documentation.
 Source files are written primarily in [Markdown](https://www.markdownguide.org), and configured with a single YAML configuration file